ossec/ossec-docs/docs/manual/installation/install-source.rst

     .. note::

-        On some systems, the command md5, sha1 or wget may not exist, so try md5sum, sha1sum or lynx respectively instead.
+        On some systems, the command md5, sha1, or wget may not exist.
+Try md5sum, sha1sum or lynx respectively instead.

     .. code-block:: console